Russian metals are deeply embedded in global markets and hard to sanction

 Metalloinvest is a major iron ore producer and the world’s largest producer of hot-briquetted iron.
 The company’s iron ore production reached 40.8mn tonnes in 2021, according to company data.

 Russia exported 15.9mn tonnes of semi-finished steel and 16.8mn tonnes of finished steel in 2021, trade data showed.
-China currently plays a small roll in Russia’s steel trade importing 0.8mn tonnes of semi-finished steel from Russia in 2021, and almost no finished steel at all.
+China currently plays a small role in Russia’s steel trade, importing 0.8mn tonnes of semi-finished steel from Russia in 2021, and almost no finished steel at all.

 The top five destinations of Russian’s semi-finished steel were Mexico, Belgium, Taiwan, Turkey and Kazakhstan, accounting for about 70% of the total exports.
 Meanwhile, the top five markets for Russian’s finished steel were Turkey, Kazakhstan, Belarus, Poland and Uzbekistan, accounting for about 47% of the total exports, according to trade data.

-While Russian companies are looking at China as a potential new market there is not that much room as China itself has huge steelmaking capacity of 1.2bn tonnes/year.
+While Russian companies are looking at China as a potential new market there is not that much room, as China itself has huge steelmaking capacity of 1.2bn tonnes per year (tpy).

 Copper

-Russia is already a major producer of copper, but its share in global trade of copper still remains small.
+Russia is already a major producer of copper, but its share in the global copper trade still remains small.
 However, that is expected to change.
 Currently there is a global surplus of copper production, but thanks to the ongoing digital revolution, and especially the rapid expansion of the electric car industry, the demand for copper is expected to soar.

-As bne IntelliNews featured in “copper is the new gold” there are two huge new copper mines under development in Russia.
+As bne IntelliNews featured in “copper is the new gold”, there are two huge new copper mines under development in Russia.
 The Udokan Copper mine went online last year, which also belongs to Usmanov and has not been sanctioned.
-With the irresistible rise in demand and prices – copper prices are currently at all time highs after they passed $10,000 per tonne last year – Russia is on course to become a major supplier of copper.
+With the irresistible rise in demand and prices – copper prices are currently at all-time highs after they passed $10,000 per tonne last year – Russia is on course to become a major supplier of the metal.

-Russia is already a major supplier of copper to China’s which imported 390,442 tonnes in 2021, accounting for 11.4% of the country’s total copper imports, according to customs data.
+Russia is already a major supplier of copper to China, which imported 390,442 tonnes in 2021, accounting for 11.4% of the country’s total copper imports, according to customs data.

 China also imported 428,767 tonnes of copper concentrate in 2021, an intermediate stage in its production, which accounted for 1.8% of the nation’s total, according to China’s customs data.